matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 - allow users to write CUE constraints against XML files (XML Support)
 - provide a mapping that makes it easy to understand what a CUE constraint refers to relative to the XML it is describing (Readability)
+- allow one to go back from the mapped json to XML.
+Order / Attribute order preservation at the same level is not required.

 ## Proposed Mapping